jminjares4/Digital-System-2-Template/Lab7/README.md

-# Lab 7: Familiarization with ALU
+# Lab 7: Familiarization with ALU :zap:
 ## Objective
 To become familiar with the arithmetic Logic Unit(ALU) and the concepts relating to implementation of ALUs